lakeff/ReinoCMDS2/README.md

   - will list all locked bosses
 - `.region list`
   - will list all regions and their current lock or gated status.
+- `.gear soulshardstatus`
+  - will list the current status of soul shards on the server.
+(How many of each type that have been dropped, spawned, and whether they can drop or not)
+  - Shortcut: *.gear sss*